-Rationale for motion: Compromise and working together between sectors and regions for most equitable fishery possible and retaining sustainability in the amberjack fishery.
-General consensus that the AP does not feel the stock is as healthy as suggested by the assessment.
+Recommendations from the April 2022 AP meeting were developed with consideration of multiple actions considered in Amendment 49.
+These recommendations were developed through compromise and working together between sectors and regions for the most equitable fishery possible and retaining sustainability in the greater amberjack portion of the snapper grouper fishery.
+The AP expressed general consensus that they do not feel the stock is as healthy as suggested by the assessment.

 The Law Enforcement AP convened in Charleston, South Carolina, on February 10, 2022.
-The Law Enforcement AP received a briefing on the amendment and had no comments or recommendations.
+The AP received a briefing on the amendment and had no comments or recommendations.

 5.2.3.
-Scientific and Statistical Committee (SSC) Comments and Recommendations
+Scientific and Statistical Committee Comments and Recommendations